 We are working with ADASS to develop and deliver a support offer to help councils and their partners embed the Making Safeguarding Personal (MSP) approach.

 It underlines the importance of including qualitative information in developing an understanding the difference that safeguarding support makes for people.
-The report refers to the significance of case file audit within this, with this resource providing some local examples of case file audit tools and guidance/methodologies.
+It also refers to the significance of case file audit within this, with this resource providing some local examples of case file audit tools and guidance/methodologies.

 Resources for Safeguarding Adults Boards

 This suite of resources is intended to support Safeguarding Adults Boards (SABs) and partners in developing and promoting MSP.

 This range of resources is aimed at those on working with risk in the context of Making Safeguarding Personal, with a focus on Safeguarding Adults Boards.

 MSP development (2012-17)

 Activity developing the MSP approach from 2012/13 to 2017 includes the 'temperature check', an assessment of MSP in local areas in 2015-17, alongside recommendations on embedding MSP, with many examples of good practice.